pablocdch/InstaContestWinner/README.md

   - Download firefox
   - Download the latest geckodriver for firefox https://github.com/mozilla/geckodriver/releases
   - Create a spreadsheet, and write the comments you want the bot to draw from in the cells A1 through A14 in Sheet1
+  - Run it
   - Enter required info (username, password, contest URL, amount of comments, spreadsheet name)
-  - Run it

 Feel free to add any extra functionality

+# Pending:
+Read current amount of comments in post and calculate probability of winning based on amount of comments by the user